 A Roth IRA is a type of retirement account created by Congress.
-It differs from a Traditional IRA in several notable ways.
-Each year, Congress allows you to put aside a certain amount of money, up to a maximum that is known as the "contribution limit".
-I'll use the most recent Roth IRA contribution limits, which are $5,500 per person for anyone 49 years or younger and $6,500 per person for anyone age 50 or older, which includes a $1,000 catch-up contribution allowance.
+It differs from a traditional IRA in several notable ways.
+You can put aside a certain amount of money each year, up to a maximum that's known as the "contribution limit."
+The 2021 and 2022 Roth IRA contribution limits are $6,000 per person for anyone age 49 or younger and $7,000 per person for anyone age 50 or older, which includes a $1,000 catch-up contribution allowance.

 Opening a Roth IRA at a Bank or Credit Union

 Suppose you were to walk into your local credit union and open a Roth IRA.
-The credit union doesn't have an investment division so it only allows her to contribute the money to certificates of deposit or a money market account.
-She can't buy any stocks, bonds, mutual funds, or real estate through this Roth IRA because the servicer (the credit union) doesn't offer it among its provided services.
+The credit union doesn't have an investment division, so it only allows you to contribute your money to certificates of deposit or a money market account.
+You can't buy any stocks, bonds, mutual funds, or real estate through this Roth IRA because the servicer (the credit union) doesn't offer these among its provided services.

-To make it more complicated, some, but not all, banks and credit unions also have brokerage divisions that allow you to buy investments for your Roth IRA that include stocks, bonds, and mutual funds from other companies.
-Wells Fargo and Bank of America, by way of example, fall into this camp.
+Some but not all banks and credit unions also have brokerage divisions that allow you to buy investments for your Roth IRA that include stocks, bonds, and mutual funds from other companies.
+Wells Fargo and Bank of America fall into this camp.

-Just like banks and credit unions, some, but not all, mutual fund companies also have brokerage divisions that allow you to buy investments for your Roth IRA that include stocks, bonds, and mutual funds from other companies.
-Vanguard and Fidelity, by way of example, fall into this camp.
+Just like banks and credit unions, some but not all mutual fund companies also have brokerage divisions that allow you to buy investments for your Roth IRA that include stocks, bonds, and mutual funds from other companies.
+Vanguard and Fidelity fall into this camp.

 Opening a Roth IRA Through a Direct Stock Purchase Plan